 - Laser cut & CNC bent Transmission Cover

 - Smoked Plexiglass Side Panels w/Stainless Steel hardware

 - Aluminum Grill Mesh

 - 25' of 3/16" Cunifer Alloy Brake Pipe

 - 25' of Premium Vinyl Edge Trim

 - Self Tapping Screws

-- Gelcoat Fiberglass Nose, Hood, Fuel Tank Cover, Cowl, and Fenders
+- Gelcoat Fiberglass Nose, Hood, Fuel Tank Cover and Cowl

 - Upgraded and stiffer Exocet Sport chassis